hainguyents13/mechvibes/README.md

 We’d love to hear from you! 🤝 Got an idea or ran into an issue?
 Feel free to share.
 It’s always appreciated!

 ## Powered by an Amazing Community
 Mechvibes has grown far beyond its initial scope, thanks to the incredible support and contributions from the community.
 Many users have created and shared sound packs, offered ideas, and even contributed code to improve the app.
-This collaborative spirit has made Mechvibes a project shaped by its users, for its users.

 A heartfelt thank you to everyone who has helped Mechvibes evolve - you’ve truly made this project special ❤️

-Active contributors:
+### 🎖️ Contributors:
 <a href="https://github.com/hainguyents13/mechvibes/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=hainguyents13/mechvibes&anon=1" height="30" />
 </a>